Bridging inequities through Civic Innovation

 Our vision is to build a thriving ecosystem where aspiring technologists can upskill, collaborate, and make meaningful contributions to civic technology—beyond the hackathon.

-We believe civic tech should be inclusive, accessible, and community-powered.
+We believe civic tech should be inclusive, accessible, and community-driven.

 As we continue to co-design with community, we aim to align with these objectives: